Goosang-Yu/genet/README.md

 ## Who should use GenET?
-GenET has been developed so that anyone can easily do research using genome editing tools.
-It can be especially useful for people with the following purposes: <br />
+GenET was developed for anyone interested in the field of genome editing.
+Especially, Genet can provide aid to those with the following objectives.: <br />

-- When you want to quickly design guideRNA for a particular gene
+- Develop a quick and easy to design an genome editing experiment for a specific gene.
-- When you want to analyze a specific genome editing using sequencing data
+- Perform genome editing analysis based on sequening data
-- When you want to predict the editing efficiency of a particular gRNA or all the gRNAs that make a particular editing
+- Predict the activtiy of specific guideRNAs or all guideRNAs designed for editing a specific product.

 ## Caution: GenET is still under development
-GenET has not been officially developed yet.
-There may be features that have not yet been implemented, and an error message may appear while running.
-For example, because the DeepSpCas9 model currently uses tensorflow ver.1, warning messages about outdated functions continue to appear during execution.
-However, there is no problem with the overall execution, so you can use it as it is.
-All currently used tensorflow models will be re-implemented in pytorch in the future to simplify package dependency and minimize error messages.
-We would appreciate it if you could report various bugs that appear during use through github or e-mail (gsyu93@gmail.com).
+GenET is still currently under development.
+There are functions that are yet to be implemented and runtime error message can occur during use.
+For example, DeepSpCas9 model was trained and tested on tensorflow ver.1 which has since been phased out for more modern and robust platforms and algoritms.
+During use, error messages regarding its depreciation and end of support can be observed.
+These messages do not affect the results or the analysis process, but we are planning to update this model using pytorch to reduce its dependency to other packages and improve its performance.
+Any errors or bugs identified during use can be noted on the github comments or directed to (gsyu93@gmail.com).
+Thank you.

 ## Tutorial 1: Predict SpCas9 activity (by DeepSpCas9)
-It is a model that predicts the indel frequency of the sgRNA of SpCas9 in a specific target sequence ([SciAdv, 2019, Kim et al.](https://www.science.org/doi/10.1126/sciadv.aax9249)).
-Since it is a tensorflow-based model, tensorflow (>=2.6) is required in the environment.
-The necessary packages are installed with genet.
+DeepSpCas9 is a prediction model developed to evaluate to indel frequency introduced by sgRNAs at specific target sites mediated by the SpCas9 ([SciAdv, 2019, Kim et al.](https://www.science.org/doi/10.1126/sciadv.aax9249)).
+The model was developed on tensorflow (version >= 2.6).
+Any dependent packages will be installed along with the GenET package.

-You can use it by referring to the example below.

 ```python
 from genet import predict as prd